axakon/hackathon-docker-compose/README.md

 ![alt text](image.png)

-11. Repeat steps 5 to 8, and notice that your user now remains even if you shutdown both containers.
+11. Shutdown the currently running database with `docker compose down` and then repeat steps 5 to 8, and notice that your user now remains even if you shutdown both containers.

 12. Congratulations, you are now an expert at using Docker Compose for local development!